 The temporal allocation of vehicle activity will vary from location to location and EPA guidance encourages states and local areas to determine their own local vehicle activity parameters for use with MOVES.
-EPA plans to update the temporal allocations currently in MOVES using more recent data sources, such as telematics data, as they become available.
+When EPA runs MOVES for air quality modeling purposes, we use local activity data including temporal allocations as explained in EPA technical support documents.43 EPA plans to update the temporal allocations currently in MOVES using more recent data sources, such as telematics data, as they become available.